mon-petit-placement/mpp-generali-client-bundle/README.md

-Symfony Bundle to interact with Generali API
+Symfony Bundle to interact with Generali API and wkhtmltopdf API
 ============================================

 Installation: